Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Algebraic properties of

 \begin{proof} Consider multi-indices of the form $\alpha=l\oplus\{d+1\}^{\oplus j}(l\in\mathcal{I}_d^{[[1]]},j=0,\cdots,k-1)$, corresponding to basis elements $(\mathbf{x}-\hat{\mathbf{x}})^\alpha=(u_l-\hat{u}_l)(t-\hat{t})^j\in V_{1,j}$.
 Then, (\ref{B2}) simplifies to

 When $\alpha=\{d+1\}^{\oplus j}$, we obtain the null action $D_1((\mathbf{x}-\hat{\mathbf{x}})^\alpha)=0$.
 These computations collectively yield the compact operator representation

-where $\mathcal{A}_1(\hat{\mathbf{x}})$ is defined in (\ref{B4}).
-Consequently, under the ordered basis $P_{\mathfrak{u}}^{[k,\hat{\mathbf{x}}]}$ specified in (\ref{B3}), the matrix representation decomposes as (\ref{B4}).
+where $\bar{\mathcal{A}}_1(\hat{\mathbf{x}})$ is defined in (\ref{B4}).
+Consequently, the matrix representation decomposes as~(\ref{B4}) under the ordered basis $P_{\mathfrak{u}}^{[k,\hat{\mathbf{x}}]}$ specified in (\ref{B3}).
 The diagonalization property follows from a direct computation and the tensor product formulation. \end{proof}